-Robert W. Smiley and Laurence S. DeLynn served as members of the Compensation Committee during fiscal 1996.
-Mr. Smiley is the Secretary of the Company.
-Mr. Smiley also serves as Senior Council to the law firm of Doepken, Keevican & Weiss Professional Corporation, which provides legal council to the Company.
+Laurence S. DeLynn and John C. Gaisford served as members of the Compensation Committee during fiscal 1998.
 There are no interlocking relationships, as defined in the regulations of the Securities and Exchange Commission, involving members of the Board of Directors, or its Compensation Committee.